ognistik/alfred-pasteflow/README.md

 ### Red: Full List Views
 Two options for seeing your entire list:
 * "Selective" mode: Process and edit items one by one
-* "Textview" mode: Get a clean overview of your whole paste stack/queue
+* "Text View" mode: Get a clean overview of your whole paste stack/queue

 ### Yellow: Handy Extras
 Not essential, but nice to have: